deepset-ai/haystack/docs/concepts/pipelines.md

 ## Validation

-Pipeline performs validation on the connection type level: when calling `Pipeline.connect()`, it uses the values of the components' `run()` method signature and the `Output` dataclass (or equivalent dataclass returned by `self.output_type()`) to make sure that the connection is possible.
+Pipeline performs validation on the connection type level: when calling `Pipeline.connect()`, it uses the `@component.input` and `@component.output` dataclass fields to make sure that the connection is possible.

-On top of this, specific connections can be specified with the syntax `component_name.input_or_output_name`.
+On top of this, specific connections can be specified with the syntax `component_name.input_or_output_field`.

 For example, let's imagine we have two components with the following I/O declared: